8icey/EasySaveProSoft/README.md

 ## 👥 Authors

-- Noufel Ouanoughi & Team (Kouba Amine, Hachi Idris, Bensalem Mohammed)
+- Noufel Ouanoughi ,Kouba Amine, Hachi Idris and Bensalem Mohammed
 - Developed as part of a 2025 Software Engineering project

 ---